ottigeda/gexperts/branches/formatter/trunk/!Readme.txt

     XE8
     Xx10Seattle

-To build both GExperts for all supported Delphi versions, call "__build.cmd" in the root of the source tree.
+To build GExperts for all supported Delphi versions, call "__build.cmd" in the root of the source tree.

-To change the version information prior to building, edit the file "GExperts_version.ini" in the "projects" directory This file is used by all projects so you only need to edit them.
+To change the version information prior to building, edit the file "GExperts_version.ini" in the "projects" directory This file is used by all projects so you only need to edit this.

 Like "__build.cmd", call "__Release.cmd" with or without a version parameter to create a "GExperts-experimental-twm.zip" file that contains all the files